vwt-digital/event-sourcing-consumers/functions/afas_consume/README.md

 When `filter_property` is specified, the entity is retrieved based on a filter on the specified attribute, comparing to the value retrieved from the message received.
 Using `filter_property` only supports updated and won't create new entities.

+If you want the function to create a new entity when the filtered property is not existing, you can provide the `create_entity` attribute.
+This ensures each message will result in an entity based on the `filter_property`.

 #### Value formatter
 When `value_formatter` is specified, the entity retrieved by the specified property can be formatted to you special needs.
 The following types are supported for each value: